Huang Wenshan

-He was also an avid practitioner and promoter of tai chi (taijiquan), and wrote one of the earliest comprehensive and popular books on that topic in English.
+He was also an avid practitioner and promoter of tai chi (taijiquan), and wrote one of the earliest comprehensive and popular books on the topic in English, explaining tai chi practice in the context of its cultural and philosophical foundations.
+He was the grandfather of Chinese-American visual artist and film director Andrew Thomas Huang.

 Early years

-Born in Taishan, Guangdong, Huang studied in the philosophy department of Peking University, where Zhu Qianzhi was a classmate.
+Born in Taishan, Guangdong in 1898, Huang studied in the philosophy department of Peking University, where Zhu Qianzhi was a classmate.
 During the May Fourth Movement in 1919, Huang was elected editor-in-chief of the Peking University Student Weekly by the Peking University Student Union.
 He and his successor in that post, fellow anarchist Zhu Qianzhi, organized a debate on anarchism there.

 In March 1920, Huang was cultivated as a contact by the first official representative of the Communist International sent to China, Grigori Voitinsky, his wife Kuznetsova, their translator Yang Mingzhai and his entourage after their arrival in Beijing with the Soviet representative Stojanno, and later when they were active in Guangzhou.

 In 1921, Huang graduated from Peking University.
 In 1922, he went to study in the United States where he earned a master's degree at Columbia University.
-During his studies in the United States from 1922 to 1928, studied cultural theory under the anthropologist Alfred Louis Kluber.
+During his studies in the United States from 1922 to 1928, he studied cultural theory under the anthropologist Alfred Louis Kluber.